reactph/reactjsph-website/CONTRIBUTING.md

 1. Found a bug or just asking a question?
 Feel free to create an [issue](https://github.com/reactph/reactjsph-website/issues/new)
 1. Contribute anything to help us improve this project

+**Working on your first Pull Request?** You can learn how from this _free_ series [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github).

 ## Requirements

 This project is built with [Gatsby](https://www.gatsbyjs.org/).